Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

-In an African country called Tanzania, we see this kind of kidnapping taking place in the country.
-According to the kidnapping incidence that happened in the country in the early months of the year 2015, we saw some albinos in the country being kidnapped for ritual activities.
+In an African country named Tanzania, we saw this kind of kidnapping took place in the country.
+According to the kidnapping incidence that happened in the country in the early months of the year 2015, we saw some albinos in the country kidnapped for ritual activities.
 This act of man inhumanity to man that took place in the country attracted a lot of reactions all over the world.
 In Tanzania, witches that work as local doctors make use of albinos in witchcraft.
 Albinism is a challenge in Tanzania.

-In the past, the rich in Nigeria feel happy for the accumulation of wealth which makes them to move freely in the society.
-In the present time, the rich people are highly afraid to move freely without being assisted by security men because of the fear of kidnappers.
-Today in the country, the poor and the rich are both facing their individual challenges because both have their individual challenges.
+In the past, the rich in Nigeria felt happy for the accumulation of wealth which made them move freely in the society.
+In the present time, the rich people are afraid to move freely without being guarded by security men due to the fear of kidnappers.
+Today in the country, the poor and the rich are both facing their individual challenges.

-The members of the political class in the country are also afraid as those who have charms they use for protection found out that their charms are not enough to protect them from their hunters-kidnappers.
-As some corrupt politicians in the country are selfishly stealing the money which is made to be used for the societal development, the kidnappers on the other hand are busy making plans on how to steal the politicians who steal the country’s money.
+The members of the political class in the country are also afraid as those who have charms they use for protection find out that their charms are not enough to protect them from their hunters-kidnappers.
+As corrupt politicians in the country are selfishly embezzling the money which is made to be used for the societal development, the kidnappers, on the other hand, are busy making plans on how to kidnap the politicians who embezzle the country’s treasury.